Audit under GST

-There are Two types of an order under GST:
+There are two types of Audit under GST:

 - The special audit by CA nominated by the commissioner.